The nonlinear initiation of side--branching by activator-inhibitor-substrate (Turing) morphogenesis: Introduction

-In this letter, I use an activator-inhibitor (AI) model that has been previously employed in the context of lung-vasculature development~\cite{yao2007matrix}, to reveal the nonlinear side--branching nucleation mechanism.
-Analysis of the model suggests that spatially localized activator (BMP) peaks at the endothelial cells’ differentiation zone drive the initiation of side--branching.
+Motivated by lung-vasculature development, I use an activator-inhibitor-substrate (AIS) model~\cite{yao2007matrix}, and reveal a distinct nonlinear nucleation mechanism.
+Analysis of the model suggests that spatially localized activator (BMP) peaks at the endothelial cells’ differentiation zone drive the initiation of new branches.
 The length scale depends on the domain size and on the nonlinear perturbations; near the Turing onset, however, the peaks may appear in ordered structure that resemble the classic Turing pattern.
-Due to the relatively cumbersome form of the model equations, the study mostly involves a bifurcation analysis via the numerical path continuation method in one spatial dimensions (1D) and validations by direct numerical simulations (DNS) in 1D and 2D~\footnote{Numerical computations have been performed using the commercial software COMSOL 5.2.
-Yet, due to the simplicity of the equations, a finite difference scheme with either explicit or implicit time propagators can be also used~\cite{yao2007matrix}}.
-The mechanism belongs to the homoclinic snaking universality class~\cite{knobloch2015spatial} and appears as robust.
-Furthermore, beyond significance to applications, the problem setting introduces new qualitative features that arise beyond the typically employed two-variable models, such as FitzHugh--Nagumo, Lugiato--Lefever, Gray--Scott, and Gierer--Meinhardt systems.
+Due to the relatively cumbersome form of the model equations, the study mostly involves a bifurcation analysis via the numerical path continuation method in one spatial dimension (1D) and validations by direct numerical simulations (DNS) in 1D and 2D~\footnote{Direct numerical integrations have been performed using the commercial software COMSOL 5.2, with maximal element size of 0.1 and resolution of narrow regions of 0.02}.
+The mechanism belongs to the foliated homoclinic snaking universality class~\cite{knobloch2020stationary} and appears as robust.
+Furthermore, beyond significance to applications, the problem setting introduces new pattern selection mechanism that arise beyond the typically employed two-variable models, such as FitzHugh--Nagumo, Lugiato--Lefever, Gray--Scott, and Gierer--Meinhardt systems.